1967 NFL Championship Game: The Drive

 In their last offensive drive, the Packers took possession at their own 32-yard line with 4:50 left in regulation time.
 With the wind chill around −70 F (or −50 F according to the revised formula) Starr led his team down the field, toward the south end zone.
 He began the drive with a double fake to his backs, but after no one was open downfield he flipped a safety valve pass to running back Donny Anderson who gained six yards.
 Fullback Chuck Mercein then picked up seven on a sweep around right end, and went out of bounds to stop the clock.
 Starr dropped straight back on first down and fired a 13-yard pass to Dowler over the middle.
-Cornell Green's tackle slammed the receiver's helmet off the icy turf, and Max McGee replaced Dowler.
+Cornell Green's tackle slammed the receiver's helmet against the icy turf, and Max McGee replaced Dowler.
 Dallas end Willie Townes broke through and smothered Anderson for a 9-yard loss on what was supposed to be a halfback option play.

 Anderson had told Starr on the sideline that he could pick up 8 to 10 yards on dump passes since the Dallas linebackers were laying back.
 Starr used this tip to complete two passes to Anderson for 12 and 9 yards, gaining a key first down on the Dallas 30.
 Anderson juked linebacker Chuck Howley on both plays and ran by him as Howley sprawled on the icy turf.
 Mercein told Starr he was also open on the left, and Starr flipped him a pass that the fullback carried down to the Cowboys 11-yard line and out of bounds with 1:11 to play.
 Then Starr called a play he had kept ready for the right situation, 54-Give, a play that Lombardi frankly called the "sucker" play in the Packer playbook.
 Left guard Gale Gillingham pulled to his right like it was a typical sweep, and Cowboy right tackle Bob Lilly with his great reflexes instantly followed him.
 The Packers' left tackle Bob Skoronski blocked Cowboy end George Andrie and Mercein shot through the hole to the 3-yard line.